-- Correct answer is B.
+- The correct answer is B.

-- Documentation system: There should be one documentation system that includes all the product related documents.
+- Documentation system: There should be one documentation system that includes all the product-related documents.

 - Documentation system: There should be two documentation systems: one for quality management documents and one for engineering documents.

-- Correct answer is B.
+- The correct answer is B.